Master of Fine Arts in Writing | MFA

 Pacific’s Master of Fine Arts in Writing program presents learning in its truest sense, meaning, simply, that we are all in this together.

-We are now accepting applications for the spring semester that begins with a residency in Seaside, Oregon, from January 8-18, 2015.
-Contact assistant director, Sara Violante, at firstname.lastname@example.org or 503-352-1533.
+We are now accepting applications for the fall semester that begins with a residency on campus in Forest Grove, Oregon, from June 16-26, 2016.
+Please contact us at firstname.lastname@example.org or 503-352-1531.

 Students in Pacific's Master of Fine Arts in Writing program earn a graduate degree in fiction, nonfiction or poetry over the course of two years during which they complete a minimum of five residencies and four semesters of guided study.